AnderRasoVazquez/time-tracker/README.md

 ### Method 2 (Linux) Use desktop file

-If your file manager allows it click on `timetracker.desktop`.

-If you want to add TimeTracker to your applications menu change the `exec` line of the `.desktop` file and copy it to `~/.local/share/applications`.
+If you want to add TimeTracker to your applications menu change the `exec` line of the `data/timetracker.desktop` file and copy it to `~/.local/share/applications`.